cosmos/cosmos-sdk/docs/architecture/adr-029-fee-grant-module.md

  }
 ```

-In order to use allowances in transactions, we add a new field `fee_payer` to the `Fee` type:
+In order to use allowances in transactions, we add a new field `fee_payer` to the transaction `Fee` type:
 ```proto
 package cosmos.tx.v1beta1;